 On Tuesday, September 12, 2017, the Federal Emergency Management Agency (FEMA) announced Hurricane Harvey and Irma claim handing process for buildings insured under the Standard Flood Insurance Policy (SFIP), specifically recognizing that catastrophic flooding from those storms demands “fast and accurate payments to all National Flood Insurance Program (NFIP) policyholders.
 The published guidance is an effort to facilitate prompt post-inspection advance payments to policyholders.
 The Fact Sheet attached outlines the steps associated with the claims process.
-(Click the link for the Fact Sheet nfip_flood_claim_process-003 )
+(Flood Fact Sheet)

 FEMA may authorize advance payments to policyholders before inspection by an adjuster in certain circumstances, emphasizing that advance payments are not available for additional living expenses such as temporary housing after the storm.

 Policyholders have an obligation to minimize mold damages as much as possible, however coverage needs to be verified before engaging a mitigation contractor to perform water extraction.
 Kaye, Bender, Rembaum strongly advises against signing any open-ended or undefined contracts and all contracts should be reviewed by Association counsel before the Board signs off.
 For water extraction or emergency services in units, associations should ensure there are separate contracts for each unit with a clearly defined scope of work along with associated costs to submit to the owner’s carrier.
 Community association managers (CAMs) and/or board members must make an effort to contact owners before arranging to perform water extraction or removal of contents.